 This is still Christ working “from below”, through the fragile persuasion and sacrificial lifestyles of his followers, not through coercion.
 Many Christian thinkers believe that the hiddenness of God in this present age allows people to freely choose to love and honor Him in a way that would be impossible if He were physically visible or if miracles happened on demand.
-Jesus likened this current spreading of the gospel throughout the world to yeast being mixed into a big bowl of dough, and to a tiny seed growing into a tree.
+Jesus likened this current, gradual spreading of the gospel throughout the world to a little yeast being permeating a big bowl of dough, and to a tiny seed growing into a large shrub.
 He told inquirers that, although “the kingdom of God is among you” (Luke 17:21), this kingdom is not outwardly observable.

 There will come a time of reckoning, though, when Christ will intervene from “above”.
 This is illustrated in the story Jesus told of the wheat and the weeds.
 Here Jesus pictures the present age as a time when both godly and ungodly people are present and when good and evil can be difficult to cleanly separate; a premature attempt to stamp out evil would thwart the production of the full complement of good: